feediron/ttrss_plugin-feediron/README.md

 ### debug - `"debug":bool`

+Activate debugging information (Note: not for testing tab).
+Default - `false`

-debug You can activate debugging informations.
-(At the moment there are not that much debug informations to be activated), this option must be places at the same level as the site configs.
+At the moment there is not that much debug information to be activated, this option must be places at the same level as the site configs.

 Example: